 宇都宮キャンパス

-It is composed of the head of each department, the chief of general basic subjects, and the members of each department.
+It is composed of the heads of each department, Senior Staff general foundation subjects, and committee members of each department.

-We have set up an "FD Committee" consisting of members selected from the Faculty of Faculty of Science and Engineering and Technology, the Faculty of Medical Technology, the Department of Department of Judo Therapy, and the Faculty of Economics Economics, Department of Regional Economics, to formulate and implement annual activity plans.
+We have established an "FD Committee" composed of members selected from Faculty of Science and Engineering and Engineering, the Faculty of Medical Faculty of Medical Technology Department of Judo Therapy, and the Faculty of Faculty of Economics, Department of Regional Economics and we formulate and implement annual activity plans.

 From the results of the questionnaire, which has been revised since 2011, some items have been revised, and it was pointed out that the problem is that students have less time for self-study outside of class.
 In order to secure the student's study time, it is necessary to further improve the teaching method so that the student can engage in study independently and enthusiastically.
 To that end, as part of our FD activities, we have been conducting class tours with each other since 2012, and are considering improving class methods.
 In addition, we hold "class improvement seminars" and "FD seminars" including co-sponsorship with the LT Development Office.